technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 9 - Create and use agent experience profiles.md

       ![A screenshot of a computer Description automatically generated](./media/media9/image12.png)

-18. Enable the productivity tools that the agents can access when they work on their assigned tasks.
-The following productivity tool options are available:

-      - Default mode

-      - Smart assist

-      - Agent scripts

-      - Microsoft Teams

-      - Knowledge search

-      - Copilot help pane

-19. Turn on the toggle against the option in the **Productivity Pane** as per the screnshot to enable it for the agent.
-Select **Save and Close**
+18. Turn on the toggle against the option in the **Productivity Pane** as per the screnshot to enable it for the agent.

+19. Enable the available productivity tools that the agents can access when they work on their assigned tasks.

+20. Select **Save and Close**

       ![](./media/media9/image13.png)